tolkiana/liquibase-demo/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop) - To run your containerized PostgreSQL database
 - [Postman](https://www.postman.com/downloads/) - To test the API

-Additionally, these are the versions of some of the most important dependencies used in the project

-- Java 11
-- Spring Boot 2.4.2
-- Liquibase Plugin 2.0.4

 ## Running this project

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) if you haven't.

-2. Run the script [`re-start-local-postgres.sh`](scripts/re-start-local-postgres.sh) located in the `scripts` folder to spin up your Postgres database.
+2. Run the script [`re-start-local-postgres.sh`](scripts/re-start-local-postgres.sh) located in the `scripts` folder to spin up a local version of the Postgres database.
 ```shell script
 scripts/stop-local-postgres.sh
 ```